kekekekkek/NeuroChat/README.md

 If you specify an invalid OpenAI key or you dont have one, the `ReceiveMessage` function will return the error message `Failed to extract the message.`.
 Also, this function can return the value `Failed to extract the message.` if the final request or response contains utf-8 characters.
 Also, this function may return an error message if your `nc_temperature` parameter was greater than `1.0` or less than `0.0`.

 After you have specified the OpenAI key, you will need to connect to any server with players.
-After connecting to the server, in order not to load the neural network (since there are restrictions on the number of requests for a certain period of time), you will need to specify the `Index` of the player whose requests the neural network will have to process.
+After connecting to the server, in order not to overload the neural network (since there are restrictions on the number of requests for a certain period of time), you will need to specify the `Index` of the player whose requests the neural network will have to process.
 To get started, you will need to enter the `status` command, which will display information about the players, after which you will see the following result:<br>
 ```
 #      name userid uniqueid frag time ping loss adr
 # 1 "Player1" 123 STEAM_0:0:000000000   0 00:00    0    0